MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 ## Cloud Site List Management experience

-There are three aspects to the experience.
+There are four aspects to the experience.

 ### Publish enterprise site list to the cloud